How to Start Couponing for Beginners: Everything You Need to Know

 Keep in mind that couponing is free money and you just need to learn how to do it.
 Just make sure to only buy things that you need and will use.
 Spending money on something just because you have a coupon will negate your savings.

-A great way to motivate yourself for using coupons is to figure out your savings.
+A great way to motivate yourself to use coupons is to figure out your savings.
 Track how much extra time you spend clipping and organizing your coupons as well as the money saved each shopping trip.

 If you’re new to couponing, you’ll probably have some questions about terms you encounter on select coupons.
 Here are the answers to some of those questions and examples to make it easier to understand.